controlecidadao/samantha_ia/README.md

 As an experimental project, Samantha has points to be improved:

-* Implement the code to open Qwen and Granite LLMs;
+* Implement the code to use Alibaba Qwen and IBM Granite LLMs;

-* Try other offline speech-to-text libraries with better accuracy;
+* Try other lightweight offline Speech-to-Text libraries with better accuracy;

 <br><br><br><br>